 “And the people said unto me, Wilt thou not tell us what these things are to us, that thou doest so?” (verse 19).
 The people were puzzled.
 He was going on with the Work and acting like his wife didn’t even die!
 So Ezekiel had to explain it to them.

 In responding, Ezekiel put the focus right where God’s focus is.
 “Then I answered them, The word of the Lord came unto me, saying, Speak unto the house of Israel, Thus saith the Lord God; Behold, I will profane my sanctuary [the Laodicean Church], the excellency of your strength, the desire of your eyes, and that which your soul pitieth; and your sons and your daughters [your own spiritual Family] whom ye have left shall fall by the sword” (Ezekiel 24:20-21).
 All of the Laodiceans are going to fall by the sword!
 There will be no escape for them!

 Many Laodiceans scoff at us.
 They don’t believe God would send a prophet in our day.
-Their criticisms are worse than anyone’s from the world.
-The reason is that if you want to fight against the people who have God’s truth, about the only way you can do that is to demonize them and their leader.
+Their criticisms are worse than those from people in the world.
+The reason is that about the only way you can fight against the people who have God’s truth is to demonize them and their leader.

 God says He will profane His sanctuary.
 He is going to profane His very own Bride!
 Can we see why God says, Don’t get too caught up in mourning if you lose your bride?What about God’s Bride?
 Half of them will die forever!
 What about Christ’s Bride—our Family?
 We must not lose sight of the big picture.